"The 4Dx function analysis is unique because it can provide the spatial and functional information we need to optimize treatment for each patient."

 Our 4D lung imaging technology

 Rather than looking to the fine detail of the lungs’ shape (the approach of the last 100 years), our 4D lung imaging technology looks at the way the lung functions by targeting patterns of motion in the lung.
-This high performance X-ray imaging technology precisely captures a breathing lung, without the use of contrast agents or dangerous levels of radiation.
+This innovative imaging technology precisely captures a breathing lung, without the use of contrast agents or dangerous levels of radiation.
 This technology allows patients and clinicians to safely and effectively measure and image airflow in and out of the each section of the lung for the first time.

 Our 4D lung imaging technology takes a unique approach to imaging lung function.
 X-ray images are acquired simultaneously from different directions on existing hospital X-ray imaging systems.
 Using image-processing methods adapted from aerospace engineering, the movement of the lung tissue from each view is collectively tracked.
 Our unique, proven algorithms combine this information to reconstruct the flow of air throughout all airways of the lung.
 Since our technology uses images from a very limited number of different angles (compared to many hundreds of different angles in a full CT scan), the radiation dose is dramatically lower than CT.
 Furthermore, the limited number of angles means that scans are captured quickly: a breath is scanned in the time required to take that breath – just a few seconds.